saurabhchalke/saurabhchalke.github.io/_posts/2025-08-13-catching-lightning-in-a-bottle.md

 title: "Catching Lightning in a Bottle"
 layout: post
 date: 2025-08-13
-categories: [Energy, Innovation, Sustainability]
+categories: [Weather, Energy, Innovation, Sustainability]
 published: true
 ---

-I can think of only a few moments when you know—while it’s happening—that you were in the room for a real breakthrough.
+There are only a few moments when you know—while it’s happening—that you’re in the room for something that might be a real breakthrough.
 It doesn’t happen every day.
-This week felt like our small “Trinity Test.”
+This week felt like a small milestone for us—quiet, but important.
 I want to capture a few thoughts while they’re still fresh.
-> TL;DR: we can precisely control our high‑altitude balloons—hold altitude and autonomously steer to a target location.
-They survive for months and collect roughly 1,000× more data than the state of the art, at lower cost and higher resolution than satellites or drones.
+> TL;DR: in tests, we can reliably control our high‑altitude balloons—hold altitude and autonomously steer to a target location.
+Early results suggest they can survive for months and collect on the order of 1,000× more data than many current systems, at lower cost and higher resolution than satellites or drones.
+These claims are still being validated through ongoing testing.

 <p style="text-align:center">
   <img src="{{ '/assets/images/catching-lightning-in-a-bottle/latest-launch.jpeg' | relative_url }}" alt="Latest launch of our high-altitude balloon system" style="width:80%; height:auto;">